Qwellstra/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that duplicates the last line
-A script that deletes all the regular files with the .js extension A script that counts the number of directories and sub directories
+A script that deletes all the regular files with the .js extension A script that counts the number of directories and sub directories A script that displays the newest lines in the current directory